Paying discount points for a mortgage is an option that allows home buyers to spend more now to save later.

 - Condominium or multi-family (2-to 4-unit property)

-If money is tight, consider asking the seller to pay some closing costs.
-The seller could give you a seller credit at closing for as much as 3% to 6% of the property's sales price.
-(For more info and examples: Seller credits).
+If money is tight, consider asking the seller to pay some closing costs to reduce the amount of money you'll need at closing.
+For most types of loans, the seller can give you as much as 3% to 6% of the property's sales price.
+Be sure to negotiate the seller's credits upfront when making an offer to buy the house.
+Read more about seller credits.

 Where are "points" on the Loan Estimate?